School of Music > COVID-19 Updates

 • Staff and faculty mailboxes will be accessible to all faculty and staff during regular business hours.

 • Copier use and printer use will be available in limited instances given how much activity will be remote this fall.

 • For advanced permission on any other activity in this building, or to identify equipment that may need to be relocated from Music North to HPC in order to allow student use for practicing, please contact Aidan Kranz, Facilities Coordinator, at email@example.com.

 NOTE: Students may visit the SOM Technology Website for instructions on how to reserve practice and computer lab space and to view when spaces are available.
 Faculty should consult with Aidan Kranz on reserving spaces in HPC for teaching remotely; faculty will not be required to make reservations to access their own offices or studio spaces.
 Faculty reservations via the online tool will be rolled out at a later date.

-Practice rooms on the first and second floors of the HPC will be made available for individual student use Monday - Friday, 7AM - 10PM.
+Practice rooms on the first and second floors of the HPC will be made available for individual student use Monday - Friday, 7AM - 10PM and have been extended to include Saturday's from 8AM - 4PM.
 Visit the SOM Technology Website for instructions on how to reserve space and to view when spaces are available.

 Masks may be removed in a pratice room, when the student is in the room alone with the door closed.
 Masks must be put back on immediately upon leaving the practice room.